 Any work done for at least one hour in these activities during the reference week should be included.
 Only activities to produce foodstuff from farming mainly for use or consumption of the respondent’s household or family should be included.
 Nationally relevant examples may be included and read only as needed.
 Raising or tending of farm animals is excluded.
 Livestock farming is captured through a separate question.
 The introduction to the module should be retained.
 National translation of the introductory text should make reference to “consumption by the household or family”.
 Replacement with the expression “for use by the household or family” has been observed to cause misinterpretation as including ‘use for sale’.
 Interviewers should be trained to remind respondents that only activities intended mainly for household or family consumption should be considered.

 R03 What are the main crops, vegetables or fruits that (you/NAME) (were/was) working on mainly for consumption by your household or family?
-(For example: [cassava, rice, ….
+(For example: [cassava, rice, ….])

 For analysis of the main types of crops produced for own final use.
 To enable the data coder to find the appropriate ISIC Rev.4 Code or corresponding national classification.
 If needed, give examples to assist the respondent.
 List examples typical of the local area or region (e.g: citrus fruits, vegetables, freshwater fish, cattle, chicken, taro, rice).
 If the respondent reports multiple products ask them to indicate which ones were the main ones (this could be based on quantity, value, amount of time spent but mainly the respondent should be asked to identify this without further guidance if possible).
 Record enough information about the main goods or products produced to enable coding at 4 Digits level of the classification, i.e. avoid generic terms like ‘crops’.

 R04 On how many days did (you/NAME) do this work last week?